fepitre/qubes-builderv2/README.md

 - `uncompress` --- Uncompress external file downloaded before verification.
 - `pubkeys` --- List of public GPG keys to use for verifying the downloaded signature file (in combination with `url` and `signature`).
+- `git-url` --- URL of a repository to fetch and create a tarball from.
+- `tag` --- Specific tag to fetch from `git-url` and verify with a key specified in `pubkeys`.
+Can use `@VERSION@` placeholder.
+- `commit-id` --- Specific pre-verified commit to fetch from `git-url`.
+No extra verification is performed.
+- `git-basename` --- Specify basename for archive created out of git repository.
+This is also used for the top level directory inside the archive.
+  If not set, final component of the `git-url` (minus `.git` if applicable), plus a commit id or tag will be used.

 Here is a non-exhaustive list of distribution-specific keys:
 - `host-fc32` --- Fedora 32 for the `host` package set content only